HanLingsgjk/CSCV/README.md

-# ResScale
-We have recently improved a version called ResScale, which has better generalization and more advanced inference framework.
-It will be announced before September 15th.
-Stay tuned!

-# ScaleFlow
+# ScaleFlow++
-code for ScaleRAFT: Cross-Scale Recurrent All-Pairs Field Transforms for 3D Motion Estimation.

-(A Robust Method for Extracting 3D Motion from Videos)
+Code for: ScaleFlow++: Robust and Accurate Estimation of 3D Motion from Monocular Camera  https://arxiv.org/abs/2409.12202

-At present, this article is still under review, and there is a preliminary version of this work https://dl.acm.org/doi/abs/10.1145/3503161.3547979
+There is a preliminary version of this work https://dl.acm.org/doi/abs/10.1145/3503161.3547979

 PS: Can be found by name on Google Scholar, if ACM is not convenient to read